 Robert has been a Licensed Clinician since 2013 and has worked with soldiers and Veteran families for over 20 years.
 Specializing in post-traumatic stress disorder (PTSD), Robert is also an ordained minister, experienced in faith-based counseling.
 Additionally, he is an approved Supervisor with the American Association of Marriage and Family Therapy and is a Certified Counselor with the National Board of Certified Counselors.

 During his time in the service, Robert was deployed to Kuwait, Iraq, and Afghanistan and was awarded The Bronze Star Medal and The Combat Action Badge.

 Robert is an avid golfer and is establishing a new church in his community, where he leads a volunteer ministry team.

-Davie White is a Data Manager for The Steven A. Cohen Military Family Clinic at Endeavors, Killeen.
-In his role, Davie coordinates, develops, and creates reports that show the clinic’s health by making KPIs readily readable.
-Additionally, he maintains data integrity and is the administrator for the Electronic Health Record (EHR).
+Davie White is a Regional Data Manager for The Steven A. Cohen Military Family Clinics at Endeavors.
+In his role, Davie coordinates, develops, and creates reports that show the clinic’s health by making key performance indicators (KPIs) readily readable.

-A U.S. Navy Veteran, Davie is a current Assistant Scoutmaster with a local Boy Scout Troop, where he teaches personal fitness, archery, and orienteering.
-He is also a second degree Black Belt in the Korean martial art of Mu Sool Won, a Level 1 certified instructor with the United States Archery Association (USA Archery), and a Harley Davidson rider.
+A U.S. Navy Veteran, Davie is a current Assistant Scoutmaster with a local Boy Scout Troop, where he mentors scouts in the area of personal fitness, archery, and orienteering.
+He is also a second degree Black Belt in the Korean martial art of Mu Sool Won, a Level 1 Certified Instructor with the United States Archery Association (USA Archery), and a Harley Davidson rider.

 Angelia Batie serves as the Office Manager for The Steven A. Cohen Military Family Clinic at Endeavors, Killeen, where she manages the office’s day-to-day administrative functions and supports the clinical, outreach, and case management staff.